A Gift from Label Smoothing: Robust Training with Adaptive Label Smoothing via Auxiliary Classifier under Label Noise: Implementation Setup for Experimental Results

+In this section, we fully describe the experimental settings which contain noise levels, backbone network architectures, hyperparameter for the corresponding method, and hyperparameter values for Figure~\ref{fig:hyperparam}.
+The remaining experimental settings and hyperparameter values for our method are the same as Section~\ref{app:4.1}.

-\paragraph{Standard Training.} Yu et al. \cite{yu2019does} argue that LSR denoise label noise by encouraging weight shrinkage of DNNs.
-Motivated by this view, we find that the performance of network are varying depends on weight decay factor for training.
-We train the networks with weight decay factor of 1e-4 (S1), 5e-4 (S2), and 1e-3 (S3).
+\paragraph{Standard Training.} \citet{yu2019does} argued that LS denoises label noise by encouraging weight-shrinkage of DNNs.
+Motivated by this view, we find that the performance of the network depends on the weight decay factor for training.
+We train the network with weight decay factor of $1\times10^{-4}$, $5\times10^{-4}$, and $1\times10^{-3}$.
+We apply VGG19 as backbone networks on CIFAR-10 with 60\% of symmetric noise.

-\paragraph{Early Learning Regularization.} ELR \cite{liu2020early} uses two types of hyperparameters: the temporal ensembling parameter $\beta$ and the regularization coefficient $\lambda$.
-They perform hyperparameter tuning on the CIFAR datasets via grid serach.
-The selected values are $\beta=0.7$ and $\lambda=3$ (S1) for CIFAR-10 with symmetric noise, $\beta=0.9$ and $\lambda=1$ (S2) for CIFAR-10 with asymmetric noise, and $\beta=0.9$ and $\lambda=7$ (S3) for CIFAR-100.
-We train the network with CIFAR-10 under 40\% asymmetric noise with hyperparameter settings S1, S2, and S3.
+\paragraph{ELR.} ELR \cite{liu2020early} uses two types of hyperparameters: the temporal ensembling parameter and the regularization coefficient which are denoted as $w_{1}$ and $w_{2}$ in Table~\ref{tab:hp-setup}, respectively.
+The original work of ELR performed hyperparameter tuning on the CIFAR datasets via grid search.
+The selected values are $w_{1}=0.7$ and $w_{2}=3.0$ for CIFAR-10 with symmetric noise, $w_{1}=0.9$ and $w_{2}=1$ for CIFAR-10 with asymmetric noise, and $w_{1}=0.9$ and $w_{2}=7$ for CIFAR-100.
+We train the network on CIFAR-10 under 40\% of asymmetric noise with the above three hyperparameter settings.
+We apply PreAct-ResNet18 as backbone networks on CIFAR-10 with 40\% of asymmetric noise.

-\paragraph{Co-teaching.} The warm-up epochs for Co-teaching \cite{han2018co} is very important.
-If number of warm-up epochs is too small, the network start to filter the noisy examples with underfitted network parameters to clean examples while the network is overfitted to noisy examples if number of warm-up epochs it too large.
-While the original paper reports the warm-up epochs as 30, here, we train the network with warm-up epochs 10 (S1), 20 (S2), 30 (S3).
+\paragraph{Co-teaching.} The warm-up epochs for Co-teaching \cite{han2018co} are very important.
+If the number of warm-up epochs is too small, the network starts to filter the clean examples with underfitted network parameters.
+Moreover, the network is overfitted to noisy examples if the number of warm-up epochs is too large.
+While the original work reported the warm-up epochs as 30, here, we train the network with warm-up epochs 10, 20, and 30.
+We apply ResNet32 as backbone networks on CIFAR-10 with 80\% of symmetric noise.

-\paragraph{CRUST.} The coreset size is important to CRUST since the network risks overfitting to noisy examples with large coreset and underfitting to clean examples with small coreset.
-The original paper of CRUST \cite{mirzasoleiman2020coresets} select the coresets of size 50\% of the size of the dataset.
-In our experiments, we train the networks with coreset size of 30\% (S1), 50\% (S2), 70\% (S3) of the size of the dataset.
+\paragraph{CRUST.} The coreset size is important to CRUST since the network risks overfitting to noisy instances with large coresets and underfitting to clean examples with small coresets.
+The original paper of CRUST \cite{mirzasoleiman2020coresets} selected the coreset size as 50\% of the dataset size.
+In our experiments, we train the network with corset sizes of 30\%, 50\%, and 70\% of the dataset size.
+We apply WideResNet28-4 as backbone networks on CIFAR-10 with 20\% of symmetric noise.